THE NIGHT SKATE

 “I’ve no doubt of that.”

-The sentries swiftly stepped free of the portal and gestured for the trio to enter.
-Inside the gaol, the trio followed a short, dingy hall which let out directly to a dim, sparsely furnished room where a man sat drinking a flagon of mead, thumbing slowly through a small book titled ‘Passion at Rivenlore.’
+The sentries stepped free of the portal and gestured for the trio to enter.
+Inside the penitentiary, the trio followed a short, dingy hall which let out directly to a dim, sparsely furnished room where a man sat drinking a flagon of mead, thumbing slowly through a small book titled ‘Passion at Rivenlore.’
 As the footsteps of the trinity encroached, the man looked up with surprise and stuffed the book in a drawer and adjusted his jerkin.

 “Captain Valyncort.
 This is most unexpected.”

 “Very.
-Had our second child recently.”
+Had our second young one recently.
+Our first boy.”

 “I wanted an audience with the Night Skate, if it were possible.”